-Step Description 1 Installation on a Linux management system on customer premises (typical installation): • Log in to the Linux management system as the root user (denoted by the # prompt). • Copy the installation package to your local Linux management system (from one of the sources described above).
-Log in and become the root user on the Charon host using the following commands: \$ ssh -i <path-to-private-key> sshuser@<cloud-instance-ip> # sudo -i</cloud-instance-ip></path-to-private-key> Please note: if the Charon host was not installed using a prepackaged marketplace image, the username may be different and the installation package will have to be copied to the Charon host in a separate step.
-2 Go to the directory where the package has been stored: # cd <package-location></package-location> 3 Unpacking the shell archive: Run the script: # sh charon-gui-<vers.< li=""> Read the end-user agreement and accept it.
-The RPM packages will be extracted in a su </vers.<> 4 Installing the package: Assuming you are in the subdirectory containing the RPM file, use the following commands for supported Linux systems with RPM package management: • Linux 7.x: #yum install <filename-of-package></filename-of-package> • Linux 8.x and higher: # dnf install <filename-of-package></filename-of-package> (For an installation on the cloud host system, check if xorg-x11-xauth is already installed if X11-Forwarding is planned.)
-For systems with Debian package management (Ubuntu): # dpkg -i <filename-of-package></filename-of-package>
+Step 1 Installation on a Linux management system on customer premises (typical installation): Log in to the Linux management system as the root user (denoted by the # prompt).
+Copy the installation package to your local Linux management system (from one of the sources described above).
+Installation on the Charon-SSP host system in the cloud (non-typical installation): Log in and become the root user on the Charon host using the following commands: \$ ssh -i <path-to-private-key> sshuser@<cloud-instance-ip> # sudo -i</cloud-instance-ip></path-to-private-key> Please note: if the Charon host was not installed using a prepackaged marketplace image, the username may be different and the installation package will have to be copied to the Charon host in a separate step.
+2 Go to the directory where the package has been # cd <package-location></package-location> stored: 3 Unpacking the shell archive: Run the script: # sh charon-gui-<version>.sh</version> Read the end-user agreement and accept it.
+The RPM packages will be extracted in a subdirectory (charon-gui-<version>) of your current working directory</version> 4 Installing the package: Assuming you are in the subdirectory containing the RPM file, use the following commands for supported Linux systems with RPM package management: • Linux 7.x: #yum install <filename-of-package></filename-of-package> • Linux 8.x and higher: # dnf install <filename-of-package></filename-of-package> (For an installation on the cloud host system, check if xorg-x11-xauth is already installed if X11-Forwarding is planned.)
+For systems with Debian package management ( # dpkg -i <filename-of-package></filename-of-package> (Ubuntu):